 - Judgment and decision making

-This is an afternoon workshop that will feature a number of (keynote) talks, and possibly a panel discussion, and a poster session.
+This is an afternoon workshop that will feature a number of invited and contributed talks.

 2:30 - 3:00: Coffee break

-- 3:15-3:30: Contributed Talk 2: Sima Sharifirad and Stan Matwin: "How is Your Mood When Writing Sexist tweets?
-Detecting the Emotion Type and Intensity of Emotion Using Natural Language Processing Techniques:"
+- 3:15-3:30: Contributed Talk 2: Sima Sharifirad, Stan Matwin and Borna Jafarapour: "How is Your Mood When Writing Sexist tweets?
+Detecting the Emotion Type and Intensity of Emotion Using Natural Language Processing Techniques" (Slides)